Smaller Businesses Primed to Lead AI Revolution

 The below is courtesy of Adecco, part of The Adecco Group UK and Ireland

-11 September 2017: Research from Adecco UK&I, part of The Adecco Group – the world’s leading provider of workforce solutions – reveals that smaller businesses are more positive about new technologies such as artificial intelligence when compared to larger companies.
+11 September 2017, London, UK: Research from Adecco UK&I, part of The Adecco Group – the world’s leading provider of workforce solutions – reveals that smaller businesses are more positive about new technologies such as artificial intelligence when compared to larger companies.

 The ‘Humans vs Robots’ report, based on responses from 1,000 board level and senior business decision makers and over 1,000 workers in 13 sectors across the UK, finds that larger companies (employing more than 5,000 employees) are almost twice as sceptical about the business impact that AI can have compared to smaller companies (employing 250 or less employees), with 9% of the former believing its impact won’t be significant, compared to just 5% of the latter.